craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 #### Improvised Weapon
 Improvised Weapons are items and objects that are not traditionally seen or used as "weapons".
 Improvised Weapons deal 1d4 weapon (slashing, bludgeoning, or piercing as applicable) damage.

-Within reason, most Improvised Weapons can be considered *light*.
+Within reason, most Improvised Weapons are *light*.

 #### Environmental Damage
 Environmental Damage is the damage done to creatures as they are pushed into walls, dropped into tables, and crushed beneath crates.
 Environmental Damage deals 1d6 bludgeoning damage.